ticketfrei/ticketfrei/guides/use.md

 # How to use Ticketfrei

-How can you help sousveilling ticket controllers?
+Do you want to help sousveilling ticket controllers?

 ## Do you want to know if it's safe to ride without a ticket at the moment?